-Reconstitution/ Storage 50 μg specific antibody, lyophilized.
-Affinity purified with the immunogen.
-Albumin was added for stabilization.
+Reconstitution/ Storage 50 μg purified recombinant IgY, lyophilized.
+Albumin and azide were added for stabilization.
 For reconstitution add 50 μl H 2 O to get a 1mg/ml solution in PBS.
 Then aliquot and store at -20°C to -80°C until use.
 Antibodies should be stored at +4°C when still lyophilized.
 Do not freeze!
 For detailed information, see back of the data sheet.
-Applications WB: 1: 1000 up to 1: 5000 IP: yes ICC: 1: 500 IHC: not tested yet IHC-P: not tested yet Immunogen Synthetic peptide corresponding to AA 2 to 16 from mouse β -Actin (UniProt Id: P60710) Reactivity Reacts with: rat (P60711), mouse (P60710).
+Applications WB: 1 : 1000 up to 1 : 2000 (AP-staining) IP: not tested yet ICC: 1 : 500 up to 1 : 1000 IHC: not tested yet IHC-P: not tested yet Clone Ch130B4 Subtype IgY (λ light chain) Immunogen Synthetic peptide corresponding to AA 2 to 16 from mouse $\beta$ -Actin (UniProt Id: P60710) Reactivity Reacts with: rat (P60711), mouse (P60710), human (P60709), zebrafish.
 Other species not tested yet.
-Specificity May cross-react to α- and γ-actin due to sequence homology.
-Remarks ICC: Methanol fixation is recommended.
+Remarks This antibody is a chimeric antibody based on the monoclonal mouse antibody clone 130B4.
+The constant regions of the heavy and light chains have been replaced by chicken specific sequences.
+Therefore, the antibody can be used with standard anti-chicken secondary reagents.
+The antibody has been expressed in mammalian cells.
+ICC: The following fixatives are possible: 4% formaldehyde/PFA, methanol